Forever2B/CartorioEBAC/README.md

-  The program has 4 basic options in its menu. (the program is in Portuguese)
+  The program has 4 basic options in its menu: (the program is in Portuguese)

 1- Registrar nomes (Record information using the CPF as a basis to create a unique TXT file with the data inside)